tsprlng/useful-pgp-agent/tools/README.md

 To generate an attestation statement, run:

 ```
-$ opgpcard attestation generate --key SIG -c 0006:12345678
+$ opgpcard attestation generate --key SIG -c 0006:01234567
 ```

 Supported values for `--key` are `SIG`, `DEC` and `AUT`.

 Generation of an attestation requires the User PIN.
-By default it also requires touch confirmation (the touch policy configuration for the attestation key slot is set to `On` by default).
+By default, it also requires touch confirmation (the touch policy configuration for the attestation key slot is set to `On` by default).

 #### Viewing an attestation statement